SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_6.png)

-7. A URL will be seen in the field.Copy the link.
+7. A url will be seen in the field.
+Copy the link.

 <B>SAP RPA Agent: Registering your tenant on the agent</b>